Leading a Group

 All this may put you off taking a group!
 The number of incidents that occur is very low, but it’s important that you feel prepared should anything happen.

 Keeping the group together

 Pick a notable point further along the route (next junction, roundabout, corner, a pub, shop, etc) and instruct the runner to muster back when they get to that point.
 The runners should turn around at the muster point and run back until they get to the last runner in the group, then turn back around and continue the route.
 This ensures that those struggling at the back aren’t left behind, while also allowing the rest of the group to run at the advertised pace and faster runners to cover more distance.

 If you regularly get a runner joining your group that is clearly able to run much faster than the group they’ve joined, there’s no harm in persuading them to move up a group.
 Runners may join the group as a ‘recovery run’, but if they’re causing problems by running at the front and pushing the pace of the rest of the group, it’s ok to request that they stay further back in the group.

 After the run

 Remember to check back in at the end of the run, ensure that all the runners that went out are accounted for.
 If there were any incidents on the run, these can be easily reported to the committee using the online Incident Report Form.

 Runners are advised to carry out stretches after the run to help maintain flexibility and reduce muscle soreness.
 If doing a structured session, consider a cool down run when heading back to the club.
 The UKA Coach website has printable examples of stretches.

 If you have any further questions, have a chat with either Jo, Claire or Rebecca who are the clubs coaches, ask another leader for advice or a committee member.
-All the club’s qualified LiRF leaders will be added to the LiRF Facebook group to share tips and discuss group leading matters with other leaders.
+Group leaders can join the group leaders Facebook group to share tips and discuss group leading matters with other leaders.

 There’s also printable resources on the UKA Coach website.